Veniamin Sozin: Sicilian, Sozin Attack

 The Sozin Attack (also known as the Sozin Variation or the Fischer–Sozin Attack) consists of the move 6.Bc4 against the Sicilian Defence, Classical Variation.
 Sozin was not the first to play this move – examples can be found dating back to the 19th century; however, he was one of the first to develop the plan of advancing the f-pawn to f5 to put pressure on Black's e6-square after the usual response 6...e6.

 Sozin played this line during the 1930s, and it became popular from the 1950s, when it was frequently employed by Bobby Fischer.
 Fischer refined and advanced its theory, leading to the alternative name "Fischer–Sozin Attack".
 While the classic Sozin involves castling, another important continuation called the Velimirovic Attack involves the setup 7.Be3, 8.Qe2, 9.0-0-0 with a view to initiating a sharp attack on Black's kingside.

 A similar line may be played against the Sicilian Defence, Najdorf Variation, in which Black plays 5...a6 rather than 5...Nc6; in this case 6.Bc4 is sometimes referred to as the "Sozin–Najdorf".
 While this line may transpose into a classical Sozin Attack, Black has other options, for example he may choose to develop the queen's knight to d7.
 This line was also favoured by Fischer, who frequently followed it up with an immediate 7.Bb3.

 Semi-Slav, Meran, Sozin Variation

 In 1925, Sozin published analysis of the move 11...Nxe5 (rather than the previously played 11...axb5) in the Semi-Slav Defense, Meran Variation (ECO D49) in the Queen's Gambit Declined.
-The move was introduced into play by Yakov Vilner, who defeated Efim Bogolyubov with it in the 1925 Soviet Championship.
+The move was introduced into play by Yakov Vilner, who defeated Efim Bogoljubow with it in the 1925 Soviet Championship.
 The move has since become standard.
 After 12.Nxe5 axb5, White has 13.Qf3 (Stahlberg), 13.0-0 (Rellstab), 13.Bxb5+, or 13.Qb3.